Mac OS¶

 As noted in System Requirements, the Windows version of SIMION is tested, confirmed to run quite well, and is officially supported by SIS on Intel-based Mac OS X via these three methods: CrossOver Mac, VMWare Fusion, and Parallels Desktop for Mac.

 Option #1: Windows Compatibility Layer: such as CrossOver/Darwine on Intel Macs - These include the commercial CrossOver Mac, which is based on the open Darwine (Wine) project.
 CrossOver is generally recommended over Darwine since there are reports (as of early 2007) that it works smoother in general, it is quite inexpensive, and we currently only have reports of running CrossOver.
 Crossover/Darwine is currently only expected to possibly work on Intel-based Macs (not very old PowerPC-based Macs); this is made possible by the Apple switch to Intel Processors (wikipedia).
-CrossOver runs SIMION at native speeds within Mac OS via Wine technology, similar to how a number of users have already been successfully running SIMION under Linux via Wine (comment: the particle flying stage seems to be about half speed compared to option #2 below for reasons not yet determined).
+CrossOver runs SIMION at native speeds within Mac OS via Wine technology, similar to how a number of users have already been successfully running SIMION under Linux via Wine.
+(Note: please update to SIMION 8.1.1.23 or later to improve Fly’m speed though.)
 CrossOver Mac was officially tested, confirmed to work quite well, and is formally supported by SIS for use with SIMION 8.0.
 See screenshot [*1] below of SIMION 8.0.x under CrossOver Mac.

 Option #2: Virtualization Layer: such as VMWare Fusion or Parallels Desktop for Mac on Intel-based Macs.
 VMWare Fusion and Parallels were both officially tested, confirmed to work quite well, and are formally supported by SIS for use with SIMION 8.0.
 There also have been reports for SIMION 7.0.
 These run at native speeds.
 Microsoft Virtual PC for Mac and related virtualization products have not been tested but might work too.